and the Renaissance in Venice

-The exhibition introduces selected aspects of Venetian cinquecento painting in eight sections: for example its atmospherically charged landscape depictions, its ideal likenesses of beautiful women (the so-called “belle donne”), or the importance of colour.
-The thematically oriented chapters will together form a systematic panorama of the extensive material.
-Apart from the Venetian holdings in the Städel collection – including, Titian’s „Portrait of a Young Man“ (ca. 1510) – the show brings together superb loans from more than sixty museums in Germany and abroad.
+The exhibition introduced selected aspects of Venetian cinquecento painting in eight sections: for example its atmospherically charged landscape depictions, its ideal likenesses of beautiful women (the so-called “belle donne”), or the importance of colour.
+The thematically oriented chapters together formed a systematic panorama of the extensive material.
+Apart from the Venetian holdings in the Städel collection – including, Titian’s „Portrait of a Young Man“ (ca. 1510) – the show brought together superb loans from more than sixty national and international museums.

 With additional support from Fazit Stiftung